caguilarmon/accordions/README.md

-Mr Accordion - Vanilla ES5
+#Mr Accordion library - Vanilla ES5. (c) 2018 Carlos Aguilar Montoya

-// Documentation in progress!
+##Mr Accordion library  is a library to create animated or non animated accordions with different settings.